oreillymedia/production-resources/oriole/index.md

 Docker is needed to build an Oriole, and "Docker for Mac" is an easy way to get Docker up and running on your Mac.
 [Follow the instructions here](https://docs.docker.com/docker-for-mac/) to download and install Docker for Mac.

-## Get an Atlas account
+## Get a GitLab Account and Access to the Oriole Project

 <div data-type="note">
-  <h5>Why do you need Atlas?</h5>
+  <h5>Why do you need GitLab?</h5>
-  <p>Well, to be honest, what you really need to use is Git.
-But Atlas makes it easy to get a Git repo and also makes it easy to add collaborators to work together on an Oriole project.</p>
+  <p>GitLab makes it easy to get a Git repo and also makes it easy to add collaborators to work together on an Oriole project.
+We'll also get you started with a template that includes a base __Dockerfile__ that's appropriate for your project.</p>
 </div>

-We'll prepare a repo with a starter Oriole template for you and send you an invitaiton by email to join the Atlas project.
-If you haven't received an email invitation, please reach out to Eszti for help.
+We'll prepare a repo with a starter Oriole template and send you an invitation join the GitLab project.
+You'll be able to use HTTPS (preferred) or SSH to clone your project into LaunchBot.

 ## Install LaunchBot